ReSurfEMG/ReSurfEMG/docs/developers.rst

 taught to organize their development environment.
 The way a typical Python project is developed, it is designed to support a single version of Python, rarely multiple Python distributions or operating systems.
 We are working to support multiple Pythons.
 Pending.
+But for now we are doing what is simple and fast.